-- The cost of renting the property - The service charge associated with the property (for example maintenance and communal facilities) - the housing provider will be able to confirm these costs. - Your care and support costs the council will carry out a financial assessment to work out how much you can afford to pay towards your care.
+- The cost of renting the property - The service charge associated with the property (for example maintenance and communal facilities) - the housing provider will be able to confirm these costs. - Your care and support costs, including a contribution to the Core Support charge, (the Core Support charge covers the core background and core night hours.
+This is in addition to planned care arrangements and allows for greater flexibility and response from onsite care staff and is applicable to all new tenancies from 1st April 2025) - the council will carry out a financial assessment to work out how much you can afford to pay towards your care.